 | Twitter/X | 0.12-2.15% | 0.45%+ | Socialinsider |

-The LinkedIn carousel number - 21.77% median engagement - is the most underappreciated stat in social media marketing.
-Every other platform's best format does not come close.
-If you are a B2B creator or marketer and you are not making PDF carousels on LinkedIn, you are leaving free engagement on the table.
+The LinkedIn carousel number, 21.77% median engagement, is the most underappreciated stat in social marketing.
+No other platform's best format comes close.
+If you do B2B and you are not making PDF carousels on LinkedIn, you are leaving free engagement on the table.
+For a deeper breakdown of what drives these numbers, see the complete guide to social media analytics.

 Engagement Rate by Account Size (Instagram)